-Conduct a Study of the Effect of Weighting Domain I (Student Achievement) by the Length of Time a Student Has Been Enrolled in a Texas Public School District or Campus
+Conduct a Study of the Effect of Weighting Domain I (Student Achievement) by the Length of Time a Student Has Been Enrolled in a Texas Public School District

-The commission recommends a study to explore the implications of weighting performance on standardized tests based on the length of time a student has been continuously enrolled in a district or school, with greater weight given for longer enrollment.
+The commission recommends a study to explore the implications of weighting performance on standardized tests based on the length of time a student has been continuously enrolled in a district, with greater weight given for longer enrollment.
+Disaggregated data should examine the following circumstances: 1) new to a Texas district from another state; 2) new to a Texas district from a Texas private school; 3) new to a Texas district from another country; and 4) new to a Texas district from another Texas district.

-The study will evaluate whether student outcomes differ based on how long a student has been enrolled at a specific district or campus, and if so, whether the difference is significant enough to consider adding the weighted performance to Domain I, Student Achievement, of the state accountability system in the future.
-If included, the weighting would need to account for typical transitions, such as from elementary school to middle school, or from middle school to high school.
+The study will evaluate whether student outcomes differ based on how long a student has been enrolled at a specific district, and if so, whether the difference is significant enough to consider adding the weighted performance to Domain I (Student Achievement) of the state accountability system in the future.